 - UTILITY? shown on LCD: Do a forced firmware load (pg.
-23). - ERR (error) message displayed: Refer to ERROR MESSAGES (pg.
-34). - BAT LOW flashes: Check the battery voltage (see MENU:DISP MODE and MENU:VBAT). - Can't turn power on: Check power cable, or make sure a battery pack is plugged in and charged. - KXUSB cable keys TX: MENU:KEY JACK must be set to RS232 when this cable is plugged in. - VFO frequency or other parameters not saved on power-down: The KH1 only updates changed settings when a switch is pressed not continuously, and not automatically on power-down. - General problem with transmit and/or receive: Many problems can be caused by low power supply voltage or by a noisy or intermittent supply.
+24). - ERR (error) message displayed: Refer to ERROR MESSAGES (pg.
+36). - BAT LOW flashes: Check the battery voltage (see MENU:DISP MODE and MENU:VBAT). - Can't turn power on: Check power cable, or make sure a battery pack is plugged in and charged. - KXUSB cable keys TX: MENU:KEY JACK must be set to RS232 when this cable is plugged in. - VFO frequency or other parameters not saved on power-down: The KH1 only updates changed settings when a switch is pressed not continuously, and not automatically on power-down. - General problem with transmit and/or receive: Many problems can be caused by low power supply voltage or by a noisy or intermittent supply.
 Check your power supply's on/off switch, voltage, fuses (if applicable), and DC cabling.
 The KH1 provides voltage and current monitoring (see MENU:DISP MODE).
 Also see TRANSMIT and RECEIVE troubleshooting sections, below. - General problem with firmware behavior: (1) Check all menu settings (see previous section).
 (2) Try loading the latest KH1 firmware.
-Review release notes. - Not Applicable message: The function in use doesn't apply in the present context. - Not Implemented message: The function you're trying to use has not yet been implemented. - Mode icon flashes slowly: This is a reminder that logging is enabled. - VFO frequency doesn't change: The VFO may be locked.
+Review release notes. - Not Applicable message: The function in use doesn't apply in the present context. - Not Implemented message: The function you're trying to use has not yet been implemented. - Letter L flashes slowly near mode letter: This is a reminder that logging is on (MENU:LOGGING). - Letter L (for logging) does not flash when expected: When CW received text decode is enabled (MENU:TEXT DEC), its tuning indicator character overrides the flashing L for logging. - Letter r flashes slowly near mode letter: Message repeat is in progress. - VFO frequency doesn't change: The VFO may be locked.
 Use BAND/MODE -> 4 to unlock.